Tests and implementation

 /**

-* @param value A positive value
+* @param candidate A positive integer value

 */

-public static boolean isPrime(int value) {
+public static boolean isPrime(int candidate) {

 return true ; //TODO: Dummy value to be implemented correctly